 The three lighthouses pictured above are on the eastern shore of Lake Michigan.
 All are now maintained and operated for visitation by the Sable Points Lighthouse Keepers Association.
 On the left is LITTLE SABLE POINT Lighthouse, the one pictured in the sunset shot above.
 Only the brick tower itself remains from the days when this was a complete “light station”, with a Keeper’s residence and other support structures.
 It is located within Silver Lake State Park, just south of Ludington MI.

 The center picture is of BIG SABLE POINT Lighthouse.
 It is the same size as Little Sable.
 They are named not for their size, but for the geographic points on which they are located.
 Also made of brick, this lighthouse was covered with iron plates when the brick began to deteriorate.
 It is located in Ludington State Park.
 The lighthouse on the right is the LUDINGTON PIER Lighthouse, in the harbor of Ludington.
 Much more exposed to the violent waves of Lake Michigan storms, this lighthouse is wedge-shaped on the side facing the lake.
-“Sable Points Lighthouse Keepers Assoc.”
+All three of these are owned and operated by the “Sable Points Lighthouse Keepers Assoc.”

-MOST LIGHTHOUSES – The state that had, and still has, the greatest number of lighthouses is – MICHIGAN !
+MOST LIGHTHOUSES – As is also noted elsewhere, the state that had, and still has, the greatest number of lighthouses is – MICHIGAN !
 Think about it.
 Michigan is two peninsulas, surrounded by the waters of three of the Great Lakes, lakes that were and are heavily used by commercial ships.
 New York is number two by the way.

 These three photos above are of the AU SABLE POINT lighthouse, on the south shore of Lake Superior.
 It is in the Pictured Rocks National Lakeshore, a unit of the National Park Service.
 The shot on the left shows a good overview of the entire “light station,” the name for not only the lighthouse tower, but the keepers’residences, oil storage houses, privies, sheds, boathouse, fog signal buildings and any other associated structures that supported the light.